Cleaning & Sharpening your Japanese Pruning Tools

 2. Clean built-up gunk and rust off the blades with the Abrasive Cleaning Block or Crean Mate rust eraser.

 3. Do a detailed sharpening with a whetstone or two - see below for 'Which Grit' to use.
 Soak your sharpening stone in water for a couple of minutes before using.
+Unless you are very handy, don’t take your secateurs and shears apart – it’s very difficult to get the double-locking bolt back together and the blades properly aligned.

-You can sharpen on-the-go with the Swiss Istor carbon steel sharpener, but a light touch is required - you don't want to grind off too much steel.
+4. You can sharpen on-the-go with the Swiss Istor carbon steel sharpener, but a light touch is required - you don't want to grind off too much steel.

-4. Use the Twin Diamond File or the Niwaki grey #220 grit sharpening stone to restore damaged blades.
+5. Use the Twin Diamond File or the Niwaki grey #220 grit sharpening stone to restore damaged blades.

 Which Grit?

-The appropriate whetstone grit depends on the type of steel, how long its been between sharpening sessions, and whether there’s been any significant damage to the blades.
+The appropriate whetstone grit depends on the type of steel, how long it's been between sharpening sessions, and whether there’s been any significant damage to the blades.

 We recommend using the manufacturer's recommendation for the tools that we sell.